maxsitt/insect-detect-docs/docs/deployment/detection.md

-Due to a relatively low power consumption of the hardware components, the whole camera trap system (OAK-1 + Raspberry Pi Zero 2 W + PiJuice Zero pHAT) has a maximum power consumption of **~ 4 W** under full load, when running the provided [monitoring script](../software/programming.md#automated-monitoring-script){target=_blank}.
+Due to a relatively low power consumption of the hardware components, the whole camera trap system (OAK-1 + Raspberry Pi Zero 2 W + PiJuice Zero pHAT) has a mean peak power consumption of **~4.4 W** under full load, when running the provided [monitoring script](../software/programming.md#automated-monitoring-script){target=_blank}.

-To measure the power consumption shown in the following graph, the YOLOv5n model with 416x416 px input resolution and 30 fps was used.
-With the new YOLO models that use a input resolution of 320x320 px and can run at **~40 fps**, the average peak power consumption is increased to **~810 mA** (4.05 W).
+The following graph shows the power consumption with a previous software version.
+With the latest version, the mean peak power consumption is slightly higher (~880 mA).

 <figure markdown>
   ![Insect Detect camera trap power consumption](assets/images/power_consumption.png){ width="700" }